-Parameter Description NAT Parameters Web: NAT Traversal [DisableNAT] Enables the NAT mechanism.
-For more information, see "First Incoming Packet Mechanism" on page 112. • [0] Enable • [1] Disable (default) Web: NAT IP Address [StaticNatIP] Defines the global (public) IP address of the device to enable static NAT between the device and the Internet.
+Parameter Description NAT Parameters Web/EMS: NAT Traversal [DisableNAT] Enables the NAT mechanism.
+For more information, see 'First Incoming Packet Mechanism' on page 122. • [0] Enable • [1] Disable (default) Web: NAT IP Address EMS: Static NAT IP Address [StaticNatIP] Defines the global (public) IP address of the device to enable static NAT between the device and the Internet.
 Note: For this parameter to take effect, a device reset is required.
+Web/EMS: Inbound Media Latch Mode [InboundMediaLatchMode] Enables the receipt of media streams whose IP address/port are not configured for the channel.
+[0] Strict = Accepts only the media stream configured for the channel.
+[1] Dynamic = (Default) Accepts any media stream.